nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_population.md

        <td style="font-size: 13px">To use for intent=’order’ resources that are based on an intent=’plan’ resource</td>
        <td style="font-size: 13px"><code class="highlighter-rouge">Reference (CarePlan, MedicationRequest, ProcedureRequest, ReferralRequest)</code></td>
       <td style="text-align: center; font-size: 13px">R</td>
-       <td style="font-size: 13px">Do not use for authorisations (intent of ‘plan’) - it is valid for issue which would always be basedOn the MedicationRequest authorisation resource</td>
+       <td style="font-size: 13px">Do not use for authorisations (intent of ‘plan’) - it is valid for issue which would always be basedOn the MedicationRequest authorisation resource.</td>
     </tr>
     <tr>
        <td style="font-size: 13px"><code class="highlighter-rouge">groupIdentifier</code></td>
        <td style="font-size: 13px">Composite request this is part of</td>
        <td style="font-size: 13px"><code class="highlighter-rouge">Identifier</code></td>
       <td style="text-align: center; font-size: 13px">R</td>
-       <td style="font-size: 13px">All repeat prescribed and repeat dispensed medications should have a group identifier that is populated for the ‘plan’ and all ‘orders’ relating to them.</td>
+       <td style="font-size: 13px">All repeat prescribed and repeat dispensed medications SHOULD have a group identifier that is populated for the ‘plan’ and all ‘orders’ relating to them.</td>
     </tr>
     <tr>
        <td style="font-size: 13px"><code class="highlighter-rouge">status</code></td>
        <td style="font-size: 13px">The status of the authorisation</td>
        <td style="font-size: 13px"><code class="highlighter-rouge">code</code></td>
       <td style="text-align: center; font-size: 13px">M</td>
-       <td style="font-size: 13px">Use one of active, completed or stopped. ‘active’ represents an active authorisation - used for active repeat medications, ‘stopped’ a repeat authorisation which has been discontinued/stopped. ‘complete’ should be used for all acute authorisations. ** Justification - if we were to use active for acute authorisations when would it transition to complete without introducing complicated date based statuses, perhaps OK for a ‘current’ medication list but not necessarily OK here</td>
+       <td style="font-size: 13px">Use one of active, completed or stopped: ‘active’ represents an active authorisation - used for active repeat medications, ‘stopped’ a repeat authorisation which has been discontinued/stopped, ‘complete’ SHOULD be used for all acute authorisations. ** Justification - if we were to use active for acute authorisations when would it transition to complete without introducing complicated date-based statuses (perhaps OK for a ‘current’ medication list but not necessarily OK here).</td>
     </tr>
     <tr>
        <td style="font-size: 13px"><code class="highlighter-rouge">intent</code></td>